huhanwj/ath9k-mod/README.md

 ## Main Modification
 * Disable CSMA in ath9k.
 * Disable backoff in ath9k.
+(In development)
 * Configure the chip as HCF Poll Gated via register configuration.
+(In development）

 ##  Installation
 ### System requirement